Terms and Conditions

 ‘Agreement’ means these Terms, the Bonfire Service Specifications and any documents, schedules or annexures referenced or incorporated into this agreement as amended from time to time;

-‘Australian Consumer Law’ means the consumer protections set out in Attachment A of the Competition and Consumer Act 2010 (Cth) as amended from time to time;
+‘Australian Consumer Law’ means the consumer protections set out in Schedule 2 of the Competition and Consumer Act 2010 (Cth) as amended from time to time;

 ‘Background IPR’ means a party’s IPR that existed prior to, or created independently of, this Agreement.